-The best OpenTable alternative for most restaurants is Resos because it offers the same core features without per-cover fees, saving typical restaurants $3,000-$9,000+ annually.
-Start free with 25 bookings/month, then scale to paid plans from $24/month with no variable costs.
+The best OpenTable alternative for most restaurants is Resos because it offers core reservation and table-management tools without per-cover fees.
+Start free with 25 bookings per month, then move to regular paid US plans from $47 per month.
+The temporary promotion reduces the first three months by 50%.

 Key takeaways